ga-wdi-lessons/higher-order-functions-functional-programming/readme.md

   return newInstructor
 }

-let andy = updateName(nayana, "Andy")
+let andy = updateName(instructor, "Andy")
 ```

 > Object.assign() is the simplest way to make a copy of an existing object

-This example does not violate immutability because the original object (`nayana`) is not directly mutated.
+This example does not violate immutability because the original object (`instructor`) is not directly mutated.
 Instead, a copy of that object is created, then mutated, and finally returned.
-This way, the original object `nayana` is still accessible with its original values.
+This way, the original object `instructor` is still accessible with its original values.

 ## Higher-Order Functions (15 minutes)